Villars-class cruiser: Characteristics

 Villars, Magon, and Roland were 74.27 m long at the waterline and 76.27 m long between perpendiculars, with a beam of 11.6 m and an average draft of 5.31 m.
 They displaced 2419 t.
 Forfait differed slightly from her sisters, being 74.18 m at the waterline and 76.16 m between perpendiculars.
 Her beam was 11.62 m and her draft was 5.13 m on 2321 t displacement.
 Their hulls were constructed with wood, with iron cross beams to support the structure.
 They had an inverted bow with a ram and an overhanging stern.
 They had a short forecastle, and their superstructure consisted of a small conning tower placed just forward of amidships.
 The ship had no armor protection, but the ships did have a partial double bottom.
 Their standard crew consisted of 269 officers and enlisted men, with the exception of Forfait, the crew of which numbered 264.

 All four ships were propelled by a single horizontal, 3-cylinder compound steam engine that drove a screw propeller.
 Steam was provided by six coal-burning fire-tube boilers that were ducted into a single funnel located amidships.
 The power plant was rated to produce 2700 ihp using forced draft, but during her initial speed testing, Villars reached 2943 ihp for a top speed of 14.6 kn.
-Forfaits propulsion system was rated for 2160 ihp at normal draft but reached 2960 ihp for a speed of 14.7 kn.
+Forfait's propulsion system was rated for 2160 ihp at normal draft but reached 2960 ihp for a speed of 14.7 kn.
 The ships carried 330 to 334 t of coal, and at a cruising speed of 10 kn, they could steam for 4800 to 4810 nmi.
 To supplement their steam engines, they were fitted with a three-masted full ship rig.

 The ships were armed with a main battery of fifteen 138.6 mm M1870M 21.3-caliber guns.
 Two were placed in the forecastle as chase guns, one was atop the stern, and the remainder were placed in an amidships battery on the upper deck, six guns per broadside.
 Of the broadside guns, the forward three on each side were placed in sponsons, while the remaining three guns were in pivot mounts firing through embrasures.
 A pair of 37 mm Hotchkiss revolver cannon provided close-range defense against torpedo boats.
 They also carried a pair of 86.5 mm bronze mountain guns or a single 65 mm field gun that could be sent ashore with a landing party.